Pushyamitra Shunga: Founding of the Shunga Empire

+Pushyamitra is recorded to have performed the Ashvamedha ritual to legitimize his right to rule.

+Inscriptions of the Shungas have been found as far as the Ayodhya (the Dhanadeva–Ayodhya inscription), and the Divyavadana mentions that his empire stretched as far as Sakala (now Sialkot) in Punjab region, now in Pakistan.

 Alleged persecution of Buddhists

 Buddhist accounts

 Buddhist texts claim that Pushyamitra cruelly persecuted the Buddhists.
 The earliest source to mention this is the 4-5th Century CE text Ashokavadana (a part of Divyavadana).
 According to this account, Pushyamitra (described as the last Mauryan emperor) wanted to be famous.
 His ministers advised him that as long as Buddhism remained the dominant faith, he would never be as famous as his ancestor Ashoka, who had commissioned 84,000 stupas.
 One advisor told him that he could become famous by destroying Buddhism.
 Pushyamitra then tried to destroy the Kukkutarama monastery, but it was saved by chance.
 He then proceeded to Shakala in the north-west, where he offered a prize of one hundred Roman denarii (coins) for every head of a Buddhist monk brought to him.
 Next, he proceeded to the Koshthaka kingdom, where a Buddhist yaksha named Damshtranivasin killed him and his army with help of another yaksha named Krimisha.